ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/source/ui-extensions-amc-banking.md

 > You must fill in the **SWIFT Code** and **IBAN** fields for each bank account.

 ### To export data and submit it to your bank
 > [!CAUTION]
 > When you export data by using the AMC Banking 365 Fundamentals extension, some of your business data will be exposed to the provider of the service.
-The service provider, AMC Consult A/S, is responsible for the privacy of this data.
-For more information, see [AMC Privacy Policy](https://go.microsoft.com/fwlink/?LinkId=510158).
+Za ochranu osobních údajů je zodpovědný poskytovatel služeb společnosti AMC Consult A/S. Pro více informací navštivte [Zásady ochrany osobních údajů AMC](https://go.microsoft.com/fwlink/?LinkId=510158).

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Payment Journals**, and then choose the related link.
 2. Create the journal lines that you want to export.

    > [!Note]
    > For each line, remember to choose **Electronic Payment** in the **Bank Payment Type** field.